plt3/dotfiles/README.md

 ### Notetaking:

-- using vimwiki and Neovim
+- using Neovim with obsidian.nvim
 - synced via iCloud Drive to Obsidian app on phone
 - launched via `note` script
 - automatically backed up daily to private GitHub repository using launchd (code not in this repository)

 ### Scripts:

-- `note`: open vimwiki note with command-line argument, use fzf to search if multiple matches
+- `note`: open note with command-line argument, use fzf to search if multiple matches
   - automatically rename tmux window to name of note
+  - `note today` opens daily note
-- `stopwatch`: Python stopwatch utility to be stopped with ctrl+c
+- `stopwatch`: Python stopwatch utility to be stopped with `ctrl+c`

 ### Vim:

-- portable, single-file vimrc to have nice defaults when working on a remote machine
+- portable, single-file .vimrc to have nice defaults when working on a remote machine

 ### Surfingkeys: